Lorenzo's Oil

-Lorenzo's Oil is a 1992 American drama film directed and co-written by George Miller.
+Lorenzo's Oil is a 1992 drama film directed and co-written by George Miller.
 It is based on the true story of Augusto and Michaela Odone, parents who search for a cure for their son Lorenzo's adrenoleukodystrophy (ALD), leading to the development of Lorenzo's oil.
 The film was shot in Pittsburgh, Pennsylvania, primarily from September 1991 to February 1992.

-It had a limited release in North America on December 30, 1992, with a nationwide release two weeks later, on January 15, 1993.
-Though it was a box office disappointment, grossing $7.2 million against its $30 million budget, the film was generally well received by the critics and garnered two nominations at the 65th Academy Awards.
+It had a limited release in North America on December 30, 1992, with a nationwide release on January 15, 1993.
+Though it was a box office disappointment, grossing $7.2 million against its $30 million budget, the film was generally well received by critics and garnered two nominations at the 65th Academy Awards.